Mumps in Adults

-Mumps is an illness caused by a virus.
-It usually happens in childhood.
-Mumps is easily spread by airborne droplets from the upper respiratory tract.
-After exposure, the disease usually takes 2 to 3 weeks to appear.
+Mumps is a contagious illness caused by a virus.
+It often happens in childhood, but is largely preventable with vaccination.
+Mumps are easily spread by airborne droplets from the upper respiratory tract.
+After a person is exposed to the virus, the disease often takes 2 to 3 weeks to appear.
 Since the introduction of the mumps vaccine, cases of mumps in the U.S. are uncommon.
-But they still occur among people who have not been vaccinated.
+But they do still occur among unvaccinated people.

 What are the symptoms of mumps?

-These symptoms may look like other health problems.
-Always talk with your healthcare provider for a diagnosis.
+The symptoms of mumps may look like other conditions or health problems.
+Always see your healthcare provider for a diagnosis.

 How is mumps diagnosed?